funcionante/makerlab/_docs/developer/network-manager.md

 #### Get VNI (class method)

-Returns the VLAN ID / VNI, which equals the `project_id', given an IP of a project VLAN.
+Returns the VLAN ID / VNI, which equals the `project_id`, given an IP of a project VLAN.

 ```